Dosentos/takeahike/README.md

-Take a hike on uusi vaellussivusto, jonka punainen lanka on aktiivinen käyttäjäkunta ja heidän sivustolle jakamat kommentit ja arviot eri reiteistä.
+# Take a hike

+The website will be up on http://takeahike.projects.tamk.fi

+asdasdasd